fibricheck/react-native-camera-sdk/README.md

 A FibriCheck Measurement consists of multiple phases:

 1. Finger detection
    * Checks for the presence of a finger on the camera.
-A [timeout](properties.md#fingerdetectionexpirytime) can be set to 0 to skip this set.
+A [timeout](properties.md#fingerdetectionexpirytime) can be set to 0 to skip this phase.
 By default this is `-1` which means that it will keep checking until a finger has been detected.
 2. Pulse detection&#x20;
    * Checks if a pulse is present.
 When no pulse has been detected for 10 seconds, the calibration phase will start.
 3. Calibration